Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 In the Early Adopters phase, the training plan and implementations that began during the previous Core IT phase is expanded.
 The foundation you created (training sites, planning) will help a greater set of users.

-Some of the courses mentioned in the Core IT phase (GSuite Apps for Administrative Assistants, GSuite Apps for Executives, GSuite Apps for the Help Desk) will be delivered to applicable audiences.
+Some of the courses mentioned in the Core IT phase (Google Workspace (Gsuite) Apps for Administrative Assistants, Google Workspace (Gsuite) Apps for Executives, Google Workspace (Gsuite) Apps for the Help Desk) will be delivered to applicable audiences.

 - Executives - In Google's Apps Learning Center, executives have access to resources to go to for help as mobile users.
 Specialized training for executives consists of the usage of mobile devices and offline email.